infobloxopen/terraform-provider-infoblox/docs/index.md

 Network container and network resources have two versions: IPv4 and IPv6.
 In addition, there are two operations which are implemented as resources:
 IP address allocation and IP address association with a network host (ex.
-VM in a cloud environment); they have two versions as well: IPv4 and IPv6.
+VM in a cloud environment); they have three versions: IPv4 and IPv6 separately, and IPv4/IPv6 combined.

+The recommendation is to avoid using separate IPv4 and IPv6 versions of IP allocation and IP association resources.
+This recommendation does not relate to network container and network-related resources.

 To work with DNS records a user must ensure that appropriate DNS zones exist on the NIOS side, because currently the plugin does not support